 GDP Annual Growth Rate in Costa Rica averaged 4.33 percent from 1992 until 2019, reaching an all time high of 10.20 percent in the third quarter of 1992 and a record low of -2.40 percent in the first quarter of 2009.
 This page provides the latest reported value for - Costa Rica GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Costa Rica GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Central Bank of Costa Rica

-GDP Annual Growth Rate in Costa Rica is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Costa Rica to stand at 2.70 in 12 months time.
-In the long-term, the Costa Rica GDP Annual Growth Rate is projected to trend around 3.20 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Costa Rica is expected to be -6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Costa Rica to stand at 2.50 in 12 months time.
+In the long-term, the Costa Rica GDP Annual Growth Rate is projected to trend around 2.50 percent in 2021 and 3.00 percent in 2022, according to our econometric models.